 If we are to serve others by giving unconditionally, compassion must come first.
 And, “In facing all conditioned phenomena, we must take patience as our foundation.”
 We must overcome every hardship with patience.
 No matter what it is, no matter what conditioned phenomena we face, we must overcome them all.
 We all understand the meaning of “conditioned phenomena” as that which is contrived [and essentially empty].
 So, we must have patience with phenomena.

-Master Cheng Yen then highlighted the importance of sincerity and diligence on the path, and how we must make great vows such as those of bodhisattvas who out of pure, altruistic compassion, take action to help others.
+Master Cheng Yen repeatedly highlights the importance of sincerity and diligence on the path, and how we must make great vows such as those of bodhisattvas who out of pure, altruistic compassion, take action to help others.
 The bodhisattva path of going towards suffering to relieve it actually leads to “Dharma-joy” and a chain effect of benefits:

 Giving is what fills us with Dharma-joy.
 Because we feel joyful, we want to share this method.
 The more we do, the more joyful and confident we become.
 The more joyful we are, the more willing we are to give; this is “joyful cultivation.”
 As we apply the Dharma among people and in our daily life, we become more and more willing to pursue the principles of the Buddha-Dharma.
 This is “joyfully cultivating all virtuous practices,” [such as the Paramitas].